 There aren’t that many countries still stuck in the dark ages, but still, it’s far too many.
 I’d be curious to know if these laws remain on the books because of actual preference, or because it’s status quo and no one talks about mental illness and/or suicide enough to get any wheels in motion for change.
 Regardless of how much there is of the former, I’m guessing there’s a great deal of the latter.

-I suppose that what we can hope that creating dialogue online will help to empower potential activists in these countries with regressive law to push for change.
-And if Maryland didn’t get its shit together until 2019, we can probably expect that it’s going to take a while in other countries too.
+Perhaps we can hope that creating dialogue online will help to empower potential activists in these countries to push for change.
+And if Maryland didn’t get its shit together until 2019, we can expect that it’ll take a while in other countries too.

-What are your thoughts on how we can move past the St. Thomas Aquinas clusterfuck?
+What are your thoughts on how we can move past the St. Thomas Aquinas disaster?